TechnicalLearningCenter/spring.boot/transaction/src/main/java/spring/boot/transaction/isolation/transaction.md

 An unrepeatable read occurs when a transaction reads a record twice, and the record state is different between the first and the second read.
-This happens when another transaction updates the state of the record between the two reads (see Table 13-3).
+This happens when another transaction updates the state of the record between the two reads.

-Table 13-3.
-Unrepeatable Read: A Transaction Reading a Record Twice Time Transaction Account
+Unrepeatable Read: A Transaction Reading a Record Twice

+Time Transaction Account
 T1 Transaction 1 begins.
 T2 Transaction 1 reads record R1.